13rac1/cclogs/docs/EXAMPLES.md

 +---------------------------+-------+--------+------------+
 ```

-This is expected. ccls never deletes remote files.
+This is expected. cclogs never deletes remote files.
 Your backup is preserved.

 ### Scenario 3: Updating Existing Log File